victronenergy/dynamic-ess/README.md

 selling to the grid).
 Note that this is not only the efficency of the battery, but also includes inverter losses.

-It can be adjusted via the `com.victronenergy.settings` / `Settings/DynamicEss/SystemEfficiency` dbus path.
+It can be adjusted (since candidate release 3.20~17) via the `com.victronenergy.settings` / `Settings/DynamicEss/SystemEfficiency` dbus path.
 If you want to adjust it to e.g. 85%, you can use the following flow:
 ```
 [{"id":"8d63274285babe24","type":"victron-output-custom","z":"a2d2c9f4739759d4","service":"com.victronenergy.settings","path":"/Settings/DynamicEss/SystemEfficiency","serviceObj":{"service":"com.victronenergy.settings","name":"com.victronenergy.settings"},"pathObj":{"path":"/Settings/DynamicEss/SystemEfficiency","name":"/Settings/DynamicEss/SystemEfficiency","type":"number"},"name":"","onlyChanges":false,"x":490,"y":220,"wires":[]},{"id":"0a6927f3647c0285","type":"inject","z":"a2d2c9f4739759d4","name":"","props":[{"p":"payload"},{"p":"topic","vt":"str"}],"repeat":"","crontab":"","once":false,"onceDelay":0.1,"topic":"","payload":"85","payloadType":"num","x":110,"y":220,"wires":[["8d63274285babe24"]]}]